MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-purchase-products-sale.md

 2. Open a sales order that you want to purchase items for.
 3. Choose the **Create Purchase Orders** action.

-    The **Create Purchase Orders** window opens showing a line for each different item on the sales order.
+    The **Create Purchase Orders** page opens showing a line for each different item on the sales order.
 Lines for both fully available sales quantities and unavailable sales quantities (grayed) are shown by default.
 You can choose the **Show Unavailable** action to only see lines for unavailable sales quantities.

     The **Quantity to Purchase** field contains the unavailable sales quantity by default.
 4. To purchase another quantity than the unavailable sales quantity, edit the value in the **Quantity to Purchase** field.